quantify-os/quantify-core/docs/usage.rst

 Furthermore, additional analysis such as fits can also be written to this directory, storing all data in one location.

-An experiment container within a data directory with the name `quantify-data` thus will look similar to:
+An experiment container within a data directory with the name `Experiments` thus will look similar to:

 .. jupyter-execute::
     :hide-code: